Age Related Macular Degeneration (ARMD)

 Judging distance and height becomes difficult

-There is currently no treatment available to reverse Dry Amd, however there are lifestyle changes, including stopping smoking, which may help.
+Is there any treatment for dry macular degeneration?
+There is currently no treatment available to reverse dry ARMD or injections for dry macular degeneration, however there are lifestyle changes such as, stopping smoking, diet, and macular degeneration treatment vitamins which may help.

-There’s some evidence that a diet rich in vitamins A , C and E – as well as substances called Lutein and Zeaxanthin – may slow the progression of dry AMD, and possibly even reduce your risk of getting wet AMD.
+There’s some evidence that a diet rich in vitamins A , C and E – as well as substances called Lutein and Zeaxanthin – may slow the progression of dry ARMD, and possibly even reduce your risk of getting wet ARMD.

-There’s no definitive proof that eating these foods will be effective for everyone with dry AMD, but this type of healthy diet has other important health benefits.
+There’s no definitive proof that eating these foods will be effective for everyone with dry ARMD, but this type of healthy diet has other important health benefits.

 Dietary supplements are also available, some of which claim to specifically improve eye health.
-Check with your GP before taking supplements as they may not be suitable for everyone.
+Check with your GP before taking macular degeneration treatment vitamins or supplements as they may not be suitable for everyone.

-The eye is numbed and the medication is injected.
-The procedure is repeated once a month for 3 months and later as necessary.
+Macular degeneration eye injections and the procedure is repeated once a month for 3 months and later as necessary.
 Your surgeon will tell you how often you will need treatment.
 It is not usually painful, but you may feel a bit queasy afterwards.